Smoking in the United Kingdom: Health issues

 It has been estimated by Cancer Research UK that smoking is the single greatest cause of preventable illness and early death, with around 107,000 people dying in 2007 from smoking-related diseases, including cancers, in the UK.
 Around 86% of lung cancer deaths in the UK are caused by tobacco smoking; overall tobacco smoking is estimated to be responsible for more than a quarter of cancer deaths in the UK, around 43,000 deaths in 2007.

 The British Medical Journal states that due to the drive to help smokers quit smoking, Britain has the world's largest reduction in the number of deaths from lung cancer.
 In 1950, the UK had one of the highest rates in the world.
 The annual number of deaths from lung cancer in 2000 was half of what it was in 1965.

 Reducing the prevalence of smoking to 5% could avoid nearly 100,000 new cases of smoking-related disease including 35,900 cancers over twenty years and save £67,000,000 a year in health- and social-care costs, according to research commissioned by Cancer Research UK.

 Age restrictions

+United Kingdom

+In April 2026, Parliament passed the Tobacco and Vapes Act 2026, which bans the sale of tobacco to "anyone born on or after 1 January 2009."